What's Included in the Price

 - Cutting at edges, doorways, and around fixed elements

-- Movement joints at doorways, substrate changes, and at maximum 4.5m intervals
+- Movement joints at doorways, substrate changes, and at maximum 4.5m intervals per AS 3958

-- Grouting and silicone sealing
+- Adhesive, grouting, and silicone sealing at all junctions

 - Cleanup and waste disposal